ilham-fauzi/rcp-network/README.md

 ## Key Features Details

 ### System Password Management

 - **Platform-Specific Handling**:
   - **Windows**: No sudo password required (uses UAC/elevation when needed)
   - **Linux/macOS**: System password stored securely in system keychain (macOS Keychain, Linux Secret Service)
 - Password is validated and refreshed before each VPN connection (Linux/macOS only)
-- Directory `~/.vpn_client` is created automatically on first run
+- Directory `~/.rcp-network` is created automatically on first run
   - **Windows**: Created without requiring admin password
   - **Linux/macOS**: May require system password for initial setup
-- User-friendly dialog with "Welcome to VPN Client" message for first-time users (Linux/macOS only)
+- User-friendly dialog with "Welcome to RCP Network" message for first-time users (Linux/macOS only)

 ### VPN Connection Flow

 1. Application checks for OpenVPN installation on startup
 2. If OpenVPN is not installed, warning banner is displayed with installation guide
 3. User selects a VPN server from the list